Barcelona Catalonia, Spain Travel Guide

 Use flights for quick connections to the Balearic Islands, other Spanish cities, or foreign destinations.

-Excellent for travel to Madrid, Valencia, and French cities, making long distances efficient.
+Excellent for travel to Madrid, Valencia, and The french language cities, making long distances efficient.

-An extensive network of buses provides regional and international connections, often more economical for shorter distances.
+An extensive network of buses provides regional and international connections, often more affordable for shorter distances.